 With great care and precision, “We lowered it down, rolled it through small openings, raised it back up and secured it in place,” says Thiel.

 This painstaking procedure didn’t go unnoticed.
-The feat landed him an award from the International Association of Structural Movers for the most unusual move of the year … and laid the groundwork for his patent-pending invention he’s calling the King’s Cart.
+The feat landed him an award from the International Association of Structural Movers for the most unusual move of the year.
+It laid the groundwork for his patent-pending invention he’s calling the King’s Cart.

 Not putting the cart before the horse